 Call Now for Professional Plumbing Services at Competitive Rates: (503) 994-9924

-When you need a plumber you can count on in Tigard, Roth Heating & Cooling, Plumbing & Electrical is ready to provide you with exceptional services and a five-star experience.
+When you need a plumber you can count on in Tigard, Roth Heating & Cooling, Plumbing, Electrical, Drain Services is ready to provide you with exceptional services and a five-star experience.
 Trusted in the Portland area for over four decades, we have the tools and training to complete a wide variety of projects for our customers.
 Large enough to serve an array of needs while still making personalized, caring service a priority, your satisfaction is at the heart of everything we do.
 For your peace of mind, our plumbing company is fully licensed, bonded, and insured, and we are highly rated by happy customers throughout the area.

 Our plumbers in Tigard can help you with a variety of services, including:

 - Drain cleaning

 - Hydro jetting

 - Sewer repairs & replacements, including trenchless services

 - Whole-home repiping